 - 1. An applicant for licensure shall submit to the Department, verified by oath, written evidence in form and content satisfactory to the Department that the applicant: - 2.
 Is at least twenty-one (21) years of age; - 3.
-Has passed the Art Therapy Credentials Board Examination as administered by the Art Therapy Credentials Board, Inc.; - 4.
-Is registered as an art therapist as defined by the Art Therapy Credentials Board, Inc.; - 5.
+Has passed an examination as administered by the Art Therapy Credentials Board, Inc., or other examination approved by the Department; - 4.
+Is registered as an art therapist by the Art Therapy Credentials Board, Inc.; - 5.
 Is certified as an art therapist by the Art Therapy Credentials Board, Inc.; and, - 6.
-Has been awarded a master's degree or doctoral degree in art therapy that includes six hundred (600) hours of supervised internship experience from an accredited institution and has completed an additional one thousand (1000) client contact hours of postgraduate experience under appropriate supervision; or,
+Has been awarded a master's degree or doctoral degree in art therapy that includes six hundred (600) hours of supervised internship experience from an accredited institution and has completed an additional one thousand (1000) client contact hours of postgraduate experience under appropriate supervision; or, - 7.
+Has been awarded a master's degree or doctoral degree in a related field, has a minimum of twenty-one (21) semester hours of sequential course work in the history, theory, and practice of art therapy, has completed seven hundred (700) hours of supervised internship experience from an accredited institution, and has completed an additional two thousand (2000) client contact hours of postgraduate experience under appropriate supervision.

-Rule 2.4.2 Licensed By Endorsement An applicant for licensure shall submit to the Department, verified by oath, written evidence in form and content satisfactory to the Department that:

-- 1. The applicant holds a valid regulatory document issued by the appropriate examining board under the laws of any other state or territory of the United States, the District of Columbia, or any foreign nation; - 2.
+- 8. The Department will review the credentials of an individual awarded a master's degree or doctoral degree from a non-accredited institution on a case-by-case basis. - SOURCE: Miss.
+Code Ann. §73-65-1. - Rule 2.4.2 Licensed By Endorsement An applicant for licensure shall submit to the Department, verified by oath, written evidence in form and content satisfactory to the Department that: - 1.
+The applicant holds a valid regulatory document issued by the appropriate examining board under the laws of any other state or territory of the United States, the District of Columbia, or any foreign nation; - 2.
 The requirements for said document are substantially equivalent to, or exceed, the requirements as set forth in Rule 2.4.1 of these regulations; and, - 3.
 Said document is in good standing, and is not, presently suspended or revoked.

-- Rule 2.4.3 [Reserved] - SOURCE: Miss.
+- Rule 2.4.3 Grandfather Clause An applicant for licensure as a professional art therapist may be licensed without examination if the applicant files a completed application within one (1) year of July 1, 1998, if the Board determines that the applicant meets all other requirements for licensure as a professional art therapist. - SOURCE: Miss.
 Code Ann. §73-65-1 - Rule 2.4.4 Provisional Licensure The Board may, in its discretion, issue a provisional license to an applicant at least 21 years of age, pending the completion of the requirements for licensure, providing the applicant submits to the Department, verified by oath, in form and content satisfactory to the Department that the applicant: - 1.
-Will be supervised according to Rule 2.4.5 of the regulations; and, - 2.
-Has not taken the examination recognized by the Department or received registration from the Art Therapy Credentials Board, Inc. - 3.
+Has completed the education requirements in Rule 2.4.1 of these regulations; and, - 2.
+Is fulfilling the client contact hours of postgraduate experience under appropriate supervision; and, - 3.
+Will be supervised according to Rule 2.4.5 of the regulations; and, - 4.
+Has not taken the examination recognized by the Department or received registration from the Art Therapy Credentials Board, Inc. - 5.
 In its discretion, and upon application, the Board may renew a provisional license.
 Proof satisfactory to the Department that the provisional license holder has been in the process of meeting the licensure requirements must be submitted at the time of renewal.